Do the conveyancing lawyers revealed through your search tool carry out right to buy conveyancing in Wythenshawe?

 We have identified a variety of conveyancing practitioners who can conduct right to buy transactions Do contact the conveyancers listed with a view to get a conveyancing quote.

-What does my ID and proof of funds have anything to do with my conveyancing in Wythenshawe?
-Is this really warranted?
+In what way does my ID and proof of funds have anything to do with my conveyancing in Wythenshawe?
+Why is this being asked of me?

 Wythenshawe conveyancing solicitors and indeed property practitioners throughout the UK have a duty under Anti-terror and anti-money-laundering rules to check the identity of any client in order to satisfy themselves that clients are who they say they are.

 Conveyancing clients are required to produce two forms of certified identification; proof of ID (typically a Passport or Driving Licence) and proof of address (typically a Bank Statement no older than three months).